Daniel-Fernandez-951/Mining-Stats/README.md

 Limitations:

-Can only do 2 or less miners.
-I am still working out, in my head, how I will make it scalable to accomidate X number of miners.
+Can only run across 2 miners currently.
+I am still working out, in my head, how I will make it scalable to accommodate X number of miners.

 Planned Upgrades:

-1. Make this eyesore less of one (was talking about the readme).
-2. Allow the program to be refreshed, user set time between refresh.
+1. Allow the program to be refreshed, user set time between refresh.
-3. Get real fancy and add some colors; green will be an increase, while red will be a decrease since last refresh.
+2. Get real fancy and add some colors; green will be an increase, while red will be a decrease since last refresh.
-4. May skip #3 if I decide to go down the GUI route and see what the options are for this program couppled with a GUI.
+3. May skip #2 if I decide to go down the GUI route and see what the options are for this program coupled with a GUI.
-5. Continue learning Python (started in June of 2017).
+4. Continue learning Python (started in June of 2017).